Real Answers by Experienced Professionals.

-To start a Business in Mexico the fist step is to form a corporation to operate your enterprise.
+To start a Business in Mexico the first step is to form a corporation to operate your enterprise.
 This page is a tutorial and step-by-step guide on what to do, complete with free information about getting started.
 Do you have questions?
-There is a number on this page to call or you can complete the form on this page to talk with someone later.
+If so, there is a number on this page to call or you can complete the form on this page to talk with someone later.

 YOU CAN ESTABLISH YOUR BUSINESS IN MEXICO IN AS LITTLE AS 3-4 WEEKS.
 Whether your business is big or small, we can help you start a business in a fast, and affordable manner.
-We have created over 40,000 business entities and have been around since 1977.
+Moreover, we have created more than 40,000 business entities and have been around since 1977.
 Plus we can help you open a business bank account in Mexico without the need to travel there.

 There are two types of business companies, also known as limited companies, in Mexico.
 The first is a corporation.
 The second is a limited liability company.